 Don’t just rely on mouthwash for cleaning your teeth

 Swishing some mouthwash around in your mouth and calling it a day isn’t a foolproof way to prevent cavities.
 Instead, you need to make sure to remove all of the food and any plaque that’s built up between your teeth.

 “Mouthwash can be a helpful addition for some patients, but it is no substitute for cleaning the teeth with a brush and floss,” Dr. Clemons points out.
 “Mouthwash can’t do the job of physically removing the plaque and bacteria.”

 If you sense you may be developing a cavity, it’s better to see a dentist sooner rather than later.
 Letting cavities progress could lead to bigger problems down the line.

-“It may get to the point where one day you have so much pain that you’re not sleeping at night, and it’s radiating throughout your jaw,” Dr. Tolzmann says.
-“And then likely this cavity has reached the pulp of the tooth, where the nerve and the blood supply is.
-It’s very painful.
+“It may get to the point where one day you have so much pain that you’re not sleeping at night, and it’s radiating throughout your jaw,” Dr. Clemons says.
+“And then, likely this cavity has reached the pulp of the tooth, where the nerve and the blood supply are.
+It’s can be painful.
 And usually, that’s when a dentist gets a phone call and needs to be seen right away to either have a root canal done or have the tooth extracted.”